 - a) Use of the dedicated distress button is required to initiate the sending distress automated procedure. - b) The dedicated distress button shall be used exclusively for initiating the sending distress automated procedure. - c) Use of the dedicated distress button after entering parameters of the alert attempt via a menu or equivalent shall initiate the sending distress automated procedure with the alert attempt as composed by the operator. - d) Use of the dedicated distress button without entering parameters of the alert attempt via a menu or equivalent shall initiate the sending distress automated procedure with the default alert attempt.
-The default alert attempt is given by the following: - 1) undesignated nature of a distress; - 2) the latest position of the vessel; - 3) the UTC time of that position;

-4) radio telephone for subsequent communication.
+The default alert attempt is given by the following: - undesignated nature of distress; - 2) the latest position of the vessel; - 3) the UTC time of that position; - 4) radio telephone for subsequent communication; - 5) a single frequency alert attempt on MF; - 6) multi frequency alert for HF.